 - There’s no way out

 It’s easy to become discouraged by this, especially if you fear that your help might actually not be considered helpful.
-Leading abuse expert Lundy Bancroft (2002) says, “Empowerment and recovery for an abused woman can be a long process; the urge to find fault in her interferes with your ability to help her and ultimately colludes with the Alleged Perpetrator or with secondary abuse.”
+Leading abuse expert Lundy Bancroft (2002) says, “Empowerment and recovery for an abused woman can be a long process; the urge to find fault in her interferes with your ability to help her and ultimately colludes with the abuser or with secondary abuse.”

 We suggest using our healing model as your guide.